Asymptotic Expansion for Forward-Backward SDEs with Jumps: Introduction

-In recent years, there also appeared various applications of BSDEs to financial as well as operational problems.
-One can see, for example, El Karoui et al. (1997)~\cite{ElKaroui}, Lim (2004)~\cite{Lim}, Jeanblanc \& Hamad\`ene (2007)~\cite{Jeanblanc}, Cvitani\'c \& Zhang (2013)~\cite{Cvitanic}, Delong (2013)~\cite{Delong}, Touzi (2013)~\cite{Touzi}, Cr\'epey, Bielecki \& Brigo (2014)~\cite{Crepey} and references therein.
-In particular, due to the financial crisis in 2008 and a bunch of new regulations that followed, various problems involving non-linearity, such as credit/funding risks, risk measures and optimal executions in illiquid markets, have arisen as central issues in the financial industry.
-In those practical applications, one needs concrete numerical methods which can efficiently evaluate the BSDEs.

-Although Monte-Carlo simulation techniques based on the least-square regression method have been proposed and studied by many researchers, mostly in diffusion setups, (See, for example, Bouchard \& Touzi (2004)~\cite{Bouchard-Touzi}, Zhang (2004)~\cite{ZhangJ}, Gobet et al. (2004)~\cite{Gobet}, and Bender \& Denk (2007)~\cite{Bender-Denk}.), they have not yet become the standard among practitioners due to their computational burden when applied to a big portfolio.
-In fact, as emphasized in Cr\'epey, Bielecki \& Brigo (2014)~\cite{Crepey} and Cr\'epey \& Song~(2015)~\cite{Crepey-Song}, the existing regression scheme cannot be applied to realistic financial problems but only to those with rather short maturities and low dimensional underlying processes~\footnote{In Cr\'epey \& Song~\cite{Crepey-Song}, the authors successfully applied the asymptotic expansion method we proposed in \cite{FT-analytic, FT-particle} to a collateralized debt obligation (CDO) with 120 underlying names to evaluate credit/funding valuation adjustments.}.
-The presence of jumps, whether infrequent or infinitely active, inevitably makes the regression more time consuming.
-Furthermore, in certain applications such as mean-variance hedging and multiple dependent defaults, the solution of one BSDE appears in the driver of another BSDE~\footnote{See Mania \& Tevzadze (2003)~\cite{Mania}, Pham (2010)~\cite{Pham} and Fujii (2015)~\cite{Fujii-mm} for concrete examples.}.
-In such a case, deriving an analytic approximation for the first BSDE seems to be the only possibility to deal with the problem in a feasible manner.
-From the above observation, it is clear that a simple analytic approximation method is deeply wanted.
+The last financial crisis and a bunch of new regulations that followed have made various problems involving BSDEs such as XVAs, risk measures, optimal executions in illiquid markets and the development for their efficient numerical computation scheme the central issues in the financial industry.
+Although the backward Monte-Carlo simulation scheme has been proposed and studied by many researchers such as, Bouchard \& Touzi (2004)~\cite{Bouchard-Touzi}, Zhang (2004)~\cite{ZhangJ}, Gobet et al. (2004)~\cite{Gobet} and Bender \& Denk (2007)~\cite{Bender-Denk} for continuous BSDEs, and Bouchard \& Elie (2008)~\cite{Bouchard-Elie} for BSDEs with jumps, it has not yet become a standard tool for practitioners due to its computational burden.
+In particular, we can only find simple one-dimensional examples using the Poisson process instead of a random measure in the existing literature.
+See, for example, Elie (2006)~\cite{Elie} and Lejay et.al.
+(2014)~\cite{Lejay}.
+See also the discussion in \cite{Crepey} and Cr\'epey \& Song~(2015)~\cite{Crepey-Song} regarding the problems in the existing computation scheme when applied to practical problems~\footnote{In \cite{Crepey-Song}, the authors successfully applied the asymptotic expansion method proposed in \cite{FT-analytic, FT-particle} to a collateralized debt obligation with 120 underlying names to evaluate credit/funding valuation adjustments.}.
+Moreover, in certain applications such as mean-variance hedging and multiple dependent defaults, the solution of one BSDE appears in the driver of another BSDE~\footnote{See Mania \& Tevzadze (2003)~\cite{Mania}, Pham (2010)~\cite{Pham} and Fujii (2015)~\cite{Fujii-mm} for concrete examples.}.
+In such a case, deriving an analytic approximation for the first BSDE seems the only possibility to obtain a numerical result within reasonable computational time.